noamba/DRX/README_NOAMS_USAGE_INSTRUCTIONS_CHANGES_ANSWERS_AND_FINAL_THOUGHTS.md

 Below are instructions for running the tests, the changes made along with answers to the specific questions in the <br>
 code and final thoughts on potential improvements.

+The main change was made to the following file: `services/patient_department_request_service.py`

 It's not a perfect solution, but it demonstrates the ability to understand the requirements, and <br>
 offer a solution that is both functional and maintainable. <br>

 # Running tests
 Tests can be run in two ways: with Python 3.11 or using Docker.<br>